5/23/2024 by Justin Gibson

 Camel Milk

-Camel milk has been integral to the Bedouin desert-dwelling lifestyle for millennia.
-The beverage provides a good source of fat, protein and vitamins, in addition to a rather smoky and nutty flavor.
-And besides, how many chances in life are you going to have to try a unique cultural delicacy like this?
+Camel milk has been an integral part of the Bedouin lifestyle for millennia.
+The beverage is nearly tailor-made for the desert landscape — providing a good source of fat, protein and vitamins on top of a surprisingly smoky and nutty flavor.

 Shakshuka